The Mid-Life MOT: getting started

 - higher staff retention and better employee engagement

 - increased take-up of learning and development.

 How a mid-life MOT works

 A mid-life MOT helps people think about three core themes:

-- Job: Training and Skills – How do people see their job developing and changing?
+- Job: training and skills – How do people see their job developing and changing?
 Do people need to change the way they work to help them stay in work for longer?
-Are there options to think about current skills, building additional skills or retraining, to support their career ambitions and meet business needs?
+Are there options to think about current skills and how people might best build additional skills, or perhaps retrain to support their own career ambitions and meet the needs of the business?

-- Money: Financial planning for retirement – How can people be supported to think about life after work?
+- Money: financial planning for retirement – How can people best be supported to think about life after work and make plans for their future?
 Are pensions and savings on track to give people the sort of future they want?
-What changes might happen before retirement which could impact on current and future finances?
+What changes might happen before retirement which could impact current and future finances?

 Breaking the Taboo on Menopause in 2021

 Business in the Community’s Age Campaign Manager, Angela Watson, talks about breaking the taboo of menopause, and how and why business can take action.

 This Business in the Community toolkit shares responsible business insights on becoming an age friendly employer.